Updated October 2019

 Lunch today was a smorgasbord of English dishes and only a few Sri Lankan dishes at Mango Mango Restaurant.

-So after a discussion with Nishantha, who was concerned with us having a “funny tummy,” we requested the restaurant suggestions needed to serve Sri Lankan dishes.
+When we travel, we like to taste local dishes.
+So, after a discussion with Nishantha, who was concerned about our having a “funny tummy,” we requested the restaurant suggestions needed to serve Sri Lankan dishes.

 Climb Sigiriya Rock Fortress